Digital Quantum Simulation of Scalar Yukawa Coupling: DQS of Hamiltonian dynamics and encoding fermion/boson states on qubits

 \subsection{Boson-state encoding}

-Bosonic creation/annihilation operators satisfy the commutation relation $[b_i, b_j^\dagger] = \delta_{ij}$.
-In contrast to fermions, bosonic operators on different sites commute, thus they can be constructed such that they act locally on a bosonic mode.
+Bosonic creation/annihilation operators satisfy the commutation relation $[b_i, b_j^\dagger] = \delta_{ij}$ and, by contrast to fermions, commute on different sites.
 The main challenge in encoding bosonic states pertains to their unbounded occupation number, which forces us to impose an occupation-number cutoff $\Lambda$.
 The encoding of a bosonic Fock state with cutoff $\Lambda$ requires $O(n\log\Lambda)$ qubits, where $n$ is the number of bosonic modes.
-This scaling is achieved by representing the occupation numbers of the basis states of the truncated Fock space as binary strings and mapping the digits to single qubits~\cite{Macridin+:18}.
+This scaling is achieved by representing the occupation numbers of the basis states of the truncated Fock space as binary strings and mapping the digits to individual qubits~\cite{Macridin+:18}.
 For a Fock state $\ket{k}$, where $k$ is an integer whose binary decomposition reads

 the mapping is given by